ColeAmparo/ColeAmparo.github.io/projects/TrigGame.md

 The program doesn’t work perfectly because to detect collision it checks if the coordinate is above or below the slope of the line created.
-Since the circle is NOT actually a circle, (it is 360 seperate squares) it has it’s own for loop that checks each square as the circle object is moving.
+Since the circle is NOT actually a circle, (it is 360 separate squares) it has it’s own for loop that checks each square as the circle object is moving.
 I did try a version where every time the circle object moves, all 360 rectangles are checked before the circle moves again.
 However, that solution had a horrible runtime and wouldn't work.
 So I learned that there are